 In addition to the above, all procurement actions must comply with applicable laws and regulations and the UC-DOE Prime Contract requirements.
-Below is a listing of common regulations that apply to procurements and which must be adhered to when purchasing goods and services from outside suppliers.
-Any purchasing questions on these and other regulations should be referred to the Procurement Specialist assigned to your order, who will assist in preparing the required approvals and contract documents to comply with the regulatory requirement.
+Below is a listing of common regulations that apply to acquisitions and which must be adhered to when purchasing goods and services from outside suppliers.
+Any acquisition questions on these and other regulations should be referred to the Procurement Specialist assigned to your order, who will assist in preparing the required approvals and subcontract documents to comply with the regulatory requirement.

-Davis Bacon Act: Construction, Alteration or Repair Services Over $2,000
+Construction Wage Rate Requirements (Formerly the Davis Bacon Act): Construction, Alteration or Repair Services Over $2,000

-The Davis Bacon Act requires all suppliers and second-tier suppliers performing construction, alterations and repair to Laboratory property in excess of $2,000 to pay their employees no less than the prevailing wage and benefits for the locality.
-If the DBA applies to your purchase, the Procurement Specialist will include provisions in the contract accordingly.
+The Construction Wage Rate Requirements (CWRR) requires all suppliers and second-tier suppliers performing construction, alterations and repair to Laboratory property in excess of $2,000 to pay their employees no less than the prevailing wage and benefits for the locality.
+If the CWRR applies to your purchase, the Procurement Specialist will include provisions in the subcontract accordingly.

-Service Contract Act: Purchase of services over $2,500
+Service Contract Labor Standards (Formerly the Service Contract Act): Purchase of services over $2,500

-Under the Service Contract Act (SCA), suppliers providing services on contracts over $2,500 (as applicable) are required to pay their service employees no less than the prevailing wage for that locality.
-If the SCA applies to your purchase, the Procurement Specialist will include provisions in the contract accordingly.
+Under the Service Contract Labor Standards (SCLS), suppliers providing services on subcontracts over $2,500 (as applicable) are required to pay their service employees no less than the prevailing wage for that locality.
+If the SCLS applies to your purchase, the Procurement Specialist will include provisions in the subcontract accordingly.